INFO490/assignments/hw6/hw6.markdown

     def __init__(self, row = None):
 		self.row = row

-If you are not sure your code will behave correctly, you can download my own version of [person.py](https://github.com/INFO490/assignments/blob/master/hw6/person.py) from GitHub.
+If you are not sure your code will behave correctly, you can download and use my version of [person.py](https://github.com/INFO490/assignments/blob/master/hw6/person.py) from GitHub.

 At the end, your code should produce exactly the same output as the code from week 3, i.e. read the 100th line of the census file and print out the first 10 columns.